Anastasia Stotskaya: Personal life

 Stotskaya was in a relationship with actor Aleksey Sekirin until 2008.
 In 2011, she married an Armenian businessman with whom she had two children, a son (born in 2011) and a daughter (born in 2017).
-The pair separated in 2019.
+The pair separated in 2019 and later divorced.
 During an episode of Secret for a Million, Stotskaya said that she had had a very shortlived affair with Philipp Kirkorov.

 In 2002, Stotskaya was almost involved in the Moscow theater hostage crisis as she had initially planned to attend the play Nord-Ost on 23 October 2002, taking leave from her work at Chicago, but changed her mind last minute upon Kirkorov's request.